appirio-tech/work-app/README.md

 HotTowel Angular starter project

 ### Structure
 The structure also contains a gulpfile.js and a server folder.
 The server is there just so we can serve the app using node.
-Feel free to use any server you wish.

 	/src
 		/client
 			/app
 			/content

-### Installing Packages
-When you generate the project it should run these commands, but if you notice missing pavkages, run these again:

- - `npm install`
- - `bower install`

 ### The Modules
-The app has 4 feature modules and depends on a series of external modules and custom but cross-app modules
+The app has several modules and depends on a series of external modules and custom but cross-app modules

 ```
 app --> [

-        app.admin,
-        app.dashboard,
+        app.project,
+        app.getting-started,
         app.layout,
         app.widgets,
 		app.core --> [